begeh/paint/README.md

-# PAINT
+# PAINT (Desktop Only)

-A simple paint app that allows you to color squares on a canvas individually using a pencil tool, or to flood fill the canvas using the flood fill tool.
+A simple paint app (desktop only) that allows you to color squares on a canvas individually using a pencil tool, or to flood fill the canvas using the flood fill tool.
 Uses react-color dependency to pick a color.

+To use:

+1. Select a color with the color palette tool (top of toolbar)
+2. Select a tool to use (subsequent toolbar items)
+3. Click on highlighted square of canvas to use tool

+- Dimensions of canvas may be altered in realtime by entering height and width values (in px) in toolbar.
+Canvas height and width can be increased up to the current size of the browser window.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).